-The federal and provincial governments share jurisdiction over life and health insurers.
-Federal supervision encompasses Canadian-owned insurers and branches of foreign companies holding more than 90 per cent of industry assets.
+The federal and provincial governments share jurisdiction over life and health, and property and casualty insurers.
+Federal supervision encompasses Canadian-owned insurers and branches of foreign companies.
 In general, the provinces regulated licensing and marketing, while OSFI conducts prudential reviews of the companies to determine their financial soundness.
-Assuris ensures that member companies' policies will be continued, within limits, and generally according to their terms, in the event of an insolvency.
+PACCIC and Assuris ensure that member companies' policies will be continued, within limits, and generally according to their terms, in the event of an insolvency.

 Eligible policyholders were asked by their company to vote on a conversion proposal.
 Close to the date of the vote, policyholders were provided with an information package that described the specific company proposal in detail.
 When policyholders approved, and regulatory approval was obtained, eligible policyholders became shareholders of their life insurance company.
 Policyholders' rights as customers remain unchanged - insurance coverage, policy values, premiums, and policy dividends are not affected by demutualization.